modal-inria/MixtComp/MixtComp/docs/dataFormat.md

   - **Poisson_k** for positive integer data.
 The model has one parameter (*lambda*) corresponding to mean and variance.
   - **Weibull** for positive real data (usually lifetime).
 The model has two parameters shape (*k*) and scale (*lambda*).
   - **Functional** for functional data.
 Between individuals, functional data can have different length and different time values.
 The model has 3 parameters: *alpha*, *beta* and *sd*.
 See the [article](https://chamroukhi.users.lmno.cnrs.fr/papers/Chamroukhi-PWRM-JournalClassif-2016.pdf) for mode details.
-  - **FunctionalWithSharedAlpha** variant of the Functional model with the alpha parameter shared between clusters.
+  - **FunctionalSharedAlpha** variant of the Functional model with the alpha parameter shared between clusters.
 It means that the start and end of each subregression will be the same across the clusters.
   - **Rank** for ranking data (sorted obejct).
 The model has two parameters, the central rank (*mu*) and the probability of making a wrong comparison (*pi*).
 See the [article](https://hal.inria.fr/hal-00743384) for more details.
   - **Ordinal** for quantitative data with an order between modalities (e.g. small < medium < large).
 The model has two parameters, the central modality (*mu*) and the probability of making a wrong comparison (*pi*).
 See the [article](https://hal.inria.fr/hal-01052447) for more details.